natbo77/whorticulture-new/src/content/pages/index.md

 slug: /
 title: Whorticulture
 tagline: Interior Plant Design
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/unnamed-4.jpg
 cta:
   ctaText: Schedule a Virtual Consultation (30 mins)
   ctaLink: /contact
 ---
-I'm a full service plant consultant introducing plants to Southern California spaces.
-I'm here to help you choose the best plants for your needs and I'll teach you how to take care of 'em, too.
+Whorticulture is a full service plant consultant brand introducing plants to Southern California spaces.
+It's inspired by a true love for plants.
+We're here to help you choose the best plants for your needs and we'll teach you how to take care of 'em, too.
+Residential, commericial, and event design needs welcome - no previous plant know-how needed.
+We're in this together.